Divorce is expensive. For starters, you have the costs of hiring attorneys and splitting up assets, which can be substantial.

 Many states treat property purchased during marriage as marital property.
 But laws vary, depending on whether you contributed financially to a purchase and how it was used.

-8. Change beneficiaries and rewrite your will
+8. Change beneficiaries and update your will

 When you buy insurance or stocks, or open a bank account or retirement account, you name beneficiaries who will inherit the asset if you die.
 These are powerful legal documents that take precedence over your will if there’s a conflict.